 Along with her US IRA, Joanne also have a US non-registered (regular) investment account.
-Within the account she holds 10 US based stocks and a total value of $500,000 (cost is also over 100,000).
-For T1135 reporting purposes each one of her US stocks will need to be reported.
+Within the account, she holds 10 US-based stocks and a total value of $500,000 (cost is also over 100,000).
+For T1135 reporting purposes, each one of her US stocks will need to be reported.
 In contrast, if these US stocks were held in a Canadian brokerage account only the account would need to be reported.
-These rules result in a tremendous amount of reporting for taxpayers with US investments in US based accounts.
-Not only do they need to report each stock, they need to report the highest cost in each and the year end cost amount.
-In most cases the US based investment advisor does not readily have these figures available for their clients.
+These rules result in a tremendous amount of reporting for taxpayers with US investments in US-based accounts.
+Not only do they need to report each stock, but they also need to report the highest cost in each and the year-end cost amount.
+In most cases, the US-based investment advisor does not readily have these figures available for their clients.
 If the investments were in a Canadian based account the Canadian advisor often supplies this information.

 “Considering the extra compliance and cost associated in Canadian residents holding US investments it makes lots of sense to transfer these investments to Canada.”